nickyiliwang0000/h/react-and-firebase/movie-db-codealong.md

 ```

-And we now have a `Catalogue` component that gets our data and displays all of our movies!
+Now have a `Catalogue` component that gets our data and displays all of our movies! 🎬

-Now this is cool and all, but what if we want to create the ability to click on a movie and be transported to a page that has additional information about that movie?
+This is cool and all, but what if we want to create the ability to click on a movie and be transported to a page that has additional information about that movie?
 We can do this with routing.
 Let's start by installing `react-router-dom` as a dependency and importing it into our `App` component.
-Then we will start refactoring our `render` method a little bit so that it can start to use routing:
+Then we will start refactoring our `render` method a little so that it can start to use routing:

 ```jsx
 // App.js